-Nowadays, many Americans are using marijuana.
-The herb is legal for medicinal use in over half of the 50 states, and a few have even legalized recreational use of the plant.
-In theory, this is excellent news, because it means that people have the freedom to do whatever they choose when off the job.
-This is particularly good news if you use marijuana for therapeutic purposes.
+In theory, this is ideal because it means that people have the freedom to do whatever they choose when off the job.
+This is particularly good news for individuals who use marijuana for therapeutic purposes.

 However, things aren’t as rosy as they seem.
-Although attitudes are shifting, many employers frown upon the use of marijuana – even if you’re using it outside of work hours.
+Although attitudes are shifting, many employers frown upon the use of marijuana – even if someone uses it outside of work hours.
 This is why employers conduct workplace drug tests, either pre-employment or during your time at work.

-Laws on drug testing differ from state to state.
 In Maine, the Labor Department has removed cannabis from the list of substances a company can test for.
-In other words, employees can use pot outside of work without having to worry – a positive test for marijuana is not considered proof that you are under the influence at work.
+In other words, employees can use marijuana outside of work without worrying about facing disciplinary action.
+A positive test for marijuana is not considered proof that someone is under the influence at work.

 What Is a 5-Panel Drug Test?